-Since its inception in 2000, HHSFMO along with the support of our partners, has been able to provide $1.65 million in scholarships to help more than 330 students pursue a college education.
+Since its inception in 2000, the scholarship fund and its partners has been able to provide $1.65 million in scholarships to help more than 330 students pursue a college education.

 Our mission is to enhance the post-secondary educational success of Hispanic students in Central Florida.
 Our vision is to ensure post-secondary completion rates of Hispanic students who can contribute to the Central Florida economy.

-In 2014, HHSFMO was awarded a million dollar grant from the Helios Education Foundation, the largest grant in its history.
+In 2014, the scholarship fund was awarded a million dollar grant from the Helios Education Foundation, the largest grant in its history.
 The Helios grant includes a $750,000 endowment intended to help the organization to pursue its mission in perpetuity.
 The remaining $250,000 allowed the organization to develop new strategic and operational plans, cover operational costs and fund 20 scholarships for Hispanic college students.

-To date, HHSFMO along with the support of our partners, has been able to provide $1.65 million in scholarships to help more than 330 students pursue a college education.
+To date, the organization has awarded $1.65 million in scholarships to help more than 330 students pursue a college education.